 Marriott Platinum members receive 50% bonus points on eligible spending at Marriott properties.
 Ordinarily, Marriott Bonvoy members receive 10 points per dollar at most brands, meaning that Platinum members receive an additional five points per dollar spent.

-Note that the 50% bonus applies on your base points earned, so you wouldn’t receive a 50% bonus on any points earned through a global promotion, for example.
+Note that the 50% bonus applies to your base points earned, so you wouldn’t receive a 50% bonus on any points earned through a global promotion, for example.

 Enhanced in-room internet access